-Per HIPAA section §164.308(a)(1)(ii)(A) it is required to conduct an accurate and thorough assessment of the potential risks and vulnerabilities to the confidentiality, integrity, and availability of electronic protected health information (ePHI).
-This presents a concern for covered entities and business associates alike when it comes to verifying that up-to-date software is being used to avoid security vulnerabilities from out of date software.
+Per HIPAA section §164.308(a)(1)(ii)(A), it is required to conduct an accurate and thorough assessment of the potential risks and vulnerabilities to the confidentiality, integrity, and availability of electronic protected health information (ePHI).
+Having the assurance that all software is up-to-date in order to avoid security vulnerabilities should be a concern for covered entities and business associates alike.
+HIPAA Vault’s Vulnerability Testing is part of our managed services solution, offered to provide customers peace of mind that HIPAA compliance is being met.

-All vulnerability testing reports are reviewed by qualified security specialists.
+All vulnerability testing reports are reviewed by our qualified security specialists.
 Detected vulnerabilities and remedies are communicated as needed to customers with unique resolutions for each issue.
-Through this process HIPAA Vault has been able to protect customer systems from security attacks and vulnerability exploitations.
+This part of the multi-layered process HIPAA Vault uses to protect customer systems from security attacks and vulnerability exploitations.

-Testing for vulnerabilities in system software and resources helps avoid exploitation and unauthorized access to ePHI.
-HIPAA Vault’ Vulnerability Testing is deployed in strategic phases to assist in avoiding these kinds of issues.
-The first phase is to scan the system for any potential vulnerabilities.
-Once the scan is complete, a detailed report is generated and reviewed by a qualified security specialist.
-Upon review, if any remediation is needed, HIPAA Vault will apply any remediations available to us and notify customers of any remediations that need to be completed on their end to minimize any potential system exploitation.
+Testing for vulnerabilities in system software and resources is key to avoiding exploitation and unauthorized access to ePHI.
+HIPAA Vault’s Vulnerability Testing is deployed in strategic phases: The first phase is to scan the system for any potential vulnerabilities.
+Once the scan is complete, a detailed report is generated and reviewed by our security specialist.
+If needed, the next phase is to apply any remediations; HIPAA vault will also notify customers of any additional remediations that need to be completed on their end to minimize any potential system exploitation.